Facebook finds disinformation campaigns run from Iran and Russia

 In a related development, Twitter announced on Tuesday that it has identified and removed 284 accounts, many of which it linked to Iran, for "coordinated manipulation."
 The company said it is working with law enforcement and other tech firms.

-The announcements underscore just how aggressively foreign actors continue to interfere in elections around the world.
-Facebook's revelation came after Microsoft took control of websites it said Russian military intelligence could have tried to use to hack American politicians.
+The announcements underscore just how aggressively foreign actors are still seeking to covertly influence political conversations in countries around the world.
+Facebook's revelation came after Microsoft (MSFT) took control of websites it said Russian military intelligence could have tried to use to hack American politicians.

 Facebook made the announcement Tuesday evening.
 Some of the pages were identified by Facebook after a tip from cybersecurity firm FireEye.